nunchuk-io/docs/off-chain_inheritance.md

 Create Inheritance Backup?

-This backup allows your beneficiary to recover your inheritance key.
+This backup allows your beneficiary to recover your Inheritance Key.

 The backup will be encrypted on this device.

-Your backup password will be generated on this device.
+Your Backup Password will be generated on this device.

 Nunchuk will receive only the encrypted backup.